'Backdoor bailout' boosts Puerto Rico's revenues

 Puerto Rico brought in $142.5 million last month through the excise tax, representing more than 20 percent of the territory’s $664 million general fund revenues in January.
 Only individual income tax collections were greater, at $175.3 million, according to the territory’s preliminary revenue report.

-The excise tax is levied on multinational manufacturers doing business in Puerto Rico, primarily pharmaceutical and medical device companies such as Johnson & Johnson and Pfizer, according to Martin Sullivan, chief economist for the publication Tax Analysts.
+The excise tax is levied on multinational manufacturers doing business in Puerto Rico, primarily pharmaceutical and medical device companies such as Johnson & Johnson (JNJ.N) and Pfizer (PFE.N), according to Martin Sullivan, chief economist for the publication Tax Analysts.

 Under a reform plan enacted in 2011, some corporations can take a credit on their federal taxes for the Puerto Rico tax, known as “Act 154.”
 The Internal Revenue Service has said it will not challenge taxpayers taking the credit, which effectively created a federal subsidy for taxes paid to financially hobbled Puerto Rico.